We’ve compiled some of the most frequently asked questions about workers’ compensation. Learn how it works, when you

 Each state sets its own regulations for workers’ comp.
 Most states require it as soon as you hire your first employee.
-Texas is the only state where it’s optional for employers to purchase workers’ comp.
+Texas and South Dakota are the only states where it’s optional for employers to purchase workers’ comp.

 In addition to differences across states, the construction industry often has separate rules from other industries.
 Visit our workers’ compensation state laws page to learn about the requirements in your state.